 In Section~\ref{section_Generating_functions} we obtain generating functions for the toric $g$-contribution polynomials.
 We combine the bijections of Garsia--Haiman and Krattenthaler in Section~\ref{section_associahedron} to prove our combinatorial interpretation of the toric $g$-vector of the associahedron.
 We modify our arguments to obtain a similar result for the cyclohedron in Section~\ref{section_cyclohedron}.

 Parking trees are introduced in Section~\ref{section_parking_trees}.
-They form the essential structure in order to obtain an explicit expression for the toric $g$-polynomial of the permutahedron, completing Stanley's quest for computing these polynomials; see Section~\ref{section_permutahedron}.
+They form the essential structure in order to obtain an explicit expression for the toric $g$-polynomial of the permutahedron, completing Stanley's quest to understand these polynomials; see Section~\ref{section_permutahedron}.
 Finally in Section~\ref{section_chordal_nestohedra} we extend our results to nestohedra associated with chordal building sets.
-We end with open problems in Section~\ref{section_Concluding_remarks}.
+We end with open questions and comments in Section~\ref{section_Concluding_remarks}.